 Some say it goes even further back than that.
 According to one report, slang use of the word “daddy” dates back to 1681, when prostitutes began adopting the term as a way to refer to their pimps.
-Of course, pop culture has helped keep things alive since then.
+Pop culture has helped keep things alive since then.
 Television comedies have found ways to inject the concept into plotlines.
 Fashion designers have even found a way to incorporate “daddy” into new styles.
-Twitter aids tweens in hurling the term towards celebrity crushes.
+Twitter aids users in hurling the term towards celebrity crushes and expressions of kinks.
 Even Beyoncé’s Lemonade tossed a nod of recognition for all things “Daddy.”

-“The word ‘Daddy’ typically denotes a dominant power role orientation,” explains Pitagora.
-Because of its association with power and control, the whole “Daddy” thing tends to pop up pretty often in the BDSM scene.
+“The word ‘Daddy’ typically denotes a dominant power role orientation,” says Pitagora about the meaning of the term.
+Because of its association with power and control, the term “Daddy” tends to pop up pretty often in the BDSM scene.
 Those who really get into it might just find themselves members of organized communities like “Daddy Dom little girl (DDLG), or, for those who want to take things a step further, Adult Baby Diaper Lover (ADBL).

 It’s not just men perpetuating this dynamic, either.
 According to PornHub’s analytic team, women are actually 96 percent more likely to search for “Dad” and “Daddy” compared to men (Fun fact: searches for the term tend to spike around Father’s Day.
 Go figure).